-The Company's financial instruments as at June 30, 2021 consist of cash, accounts payable and accrued liabilities, and Tembo and RCF debenture loans.
+The Company's financial instruments as at September 30, 2021 consist of cash, accounts payable and accrued liabilities, the Tembo standby loan and Tembo and RCF debenture loans.

 The Company's cash is held in reputable Canadian and American financial institutions.
 The Company does not use derivative or hedging instruments to reduce its exposure to fluctuations in foreign exchange rates for the Canadian dollar.